EverTrue's 2024 Giving Report

 Major Gift Revenue: A Strong Year for Fundraising

-The total revenue from major gifts (gifts and pledges of $50,000 or more) in 2024 is on track to significantly exceed 2023, even without accounting for December of 2024.
+The total revenue from major gifts (gifts and pledges of $50,000 or more) reached an all-time high in 2024, reinforcing the critical role of high-level donors in institutional fundraising.
 This trend aligns with what we observed in the major gift donor count section, reaffirming the strong performance of high-value contributions this year.

-The first chart highlights the total dollar value of $50,000+ gifts by year, showcasing steady growth in 2024 despite the absence of December’s data.
+The first chart highlights the total dollar value of $50,000+ gifts by year, showcasing steady growth in 2024.

 The following charts provide a monthly breakdown, revealing that 2024 got off to a remarkable start with one of the most productive Januarys in recent history.
 Each subsequent month has also performed strongly, maintaining momentum throughout the year.